 Some new discoveries add an even more grim reality to the picture emerging in all of this.

 We posted some disturbing information about the value of bees a while back, I mean their value in keeping the human species alive:

-It has been stated by several biologists that, if it were not for the honey bee pollinating plants, humans would only last 3 or 4 years as our food supply would disappear [see UPDATE below].(Will We Destroy Food - The Bees, emphasis added).
+It has been stated by several biologists that, if it were not for the honey bee pollinating plants, humans would only last 3 or 4 years as our food supply would disappear [explained below].(Will We Destroy Food - The Bees, emphasis added).
 That is a shocking statement in itself.

 Well, an equally shocking development happened this winter concerning the bee population: